 The Research Council may cancel the contract in the event of a material breach on the part of the Project Owner.

 Such a material breach includes among other things situations in which:

-there are significant deviations in relation to the progress plan or other factors regulated in the contract;

-- the Project Owner has not fulfilled the obligations relating to reporting and archiving, cf. Sections 6 and 9, respectively; - the disbursed funds have not been applied in accordance with the contract; - research infrastructure has not been adequately insured and kept operational and in good working order during the contract period, cf. Section 8.1; - the Project Owner is engaged in activities which are not compatible with the current legislation or with the Research Council's objectives and guidelines; - the Project Owner is unwilling or unable to complete the project.
+- there are significant deviations in relation to the progress plan or other factors regulated in the contract; - the Project Owner has not fulfilled its obligations relating to reporting and archiving, including that the reporting provides an incorrect picture of the actual situation, cf. Sections 7 and 10, respectively; - the disbursed funds have not been applied in accordance with the contract; - research infrastructure has not been adequately insured and kept operational and in good working order during the contract period, cf. Section 9.1; - the Project Owner is engaged in activities which are not compatible with the current legislation or with the Research Council's objectives and guidelines; - the Project Owner is unwilling or unable to complete the project.